CodeMaster7000/Export-WhatsApp-Chat-to-Excel/README.md

 ## Implementation

-Navigate to `src`, then run `python3 BackupChats.py` in a terminal if you have Python 3.
+Navigate to `src`, then run:

+- `python3 BackupChats.py` in a terminal if you have Mac/Linux.
+- `python BackupChats.py` in a terminal if you have Windows.